openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/APP_LIGHTSHEET_Workshop/Readme.md

 * Place the pre-assembled lens-mount on the baseplate right after the telescope.
 * The axis of the cylindrical lens must be horizontal.
 * The flat side of the lens must face away from the telescope - in the direction of the mirror-Cube.
-* Currently, 63 mm cylindrical lenses are used.
-Slide the lens inside the cube as far as possible from the telescope.
+* Slide the lens inside the cube as far as possible from the telescope.
 * Observe the line-focus of the collimated beam.
 The focus line must be vertical.
 * ATTENTION: !Don't hit your or anybody's eyes!